Wilma Rudolph: Later years

 Rudolph's autobiography, Wilma: The Story of Wilma Rudolph, was published in 1977.
 It served as the basis for several other publications and films.
-By 2014, at least 21 books on Rudolph's life had been published for children, from pre-school youth to high school students.
+By 2014, at least 21 books on Rudolph's life have been published for children, from pre-school youth to high school students.

 In addition to teaching, Rudolph worked for nonprofit organizations and government-sponsored projects that supported athletic development among American children.
 In Boston, Massachusetts, she became involved in the federal Job Corps program, and Rudolph served as a track specialist for Operation Champion in 1967.
 In 1981, Rudolph established and led the Wilma Rudolph Foundation, a nonprofit organization based in Indianapolis, Indiana, that trains youth athletes.
 Six years later, she joined DePauw University in Greencastle, Indiana, as director of its women's track program and served as a consultant on minority affairs to the university's president.

 Rudolph went on to host a local television show in Indianapolis.
 She was also a publicist for Universal Studios as well as a television sports commentator for ABC Sports during the 1984 Summer Olympics in Los Angeles, California, and lit the cauldron to open the Pan American Games in Indianapolis in 1987 in front of 80,000 spectators at the Indianapolis Motor Speedway.
 In 1992, two years before her untimely death, Rudolph became a vice president at Nashville's Baptist Hospital.

 Marriage and family

-Rudolph dated boxing legend Muhammad Ali during the early 1960s.
+Rudolph dated boxing legend Muhammad Ali during the early 1960's.
 She was married twice, with both marriages ending in divorce.
 On October 14, 1961, Rudolph married William "Willie" Ward, a member of the North Carolina College at Durham track team.
 They divorced in May 1963.
 After her graduation from Tennessee State in 1963, Rudolph married Robert Eldridge, her high school sweetheart, with whom she already had a daughter, Yolanda, born in 1958.
 Rudolph and Eldridge had four children: two daughters (Yolanda, born in 1958, and Djuanna, born in 1964) and two sons (Robert Jr., born in 1965, and Xurry, born in 1971 and died in 2025).
 They divorced in 1980.